zixinyang9109/P2P/README.md

 * **Higher point cloud density** generally yields better registration accuracy.
 * **RoITr’s sparse superpoints** may degrade accuracy; consider tuning transformer parameters.
 However, breaking the partial target into many small patches can hinder correspondence due to reduced saliency.
 * For **KPCov**, ensure that multi-level downsampling is enabled; otherwise, it may not extract meaningful features effectively.
+* In deformation simulations, confining zero-displacement boundary conditions to a small region often introduces a significant **rigid component**.
+Aligning using volumetric vertices as markers helps reduce this rigid influence.
+*
 ---

 ## Citation